MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab04_Overview_of_prerequisites_for_deployment_of_SAP_workloads_with_ACSS.md

 1. On the **Security** tab, accept the default settings, and then select **Next**.

    > **Note**: At this point you could provision both Azure Bastion and Azure Firewall.
-Instead, you will provision them separately once the virtual network is created.
+Instead, you will provision them separately after the virtual network is created.

 1. On the **IP addresses** tab, specify the following subnet settings and then select **Review + create** (leave others with their default values):